codatio/codat-docs/docs/sfc/sync-for-commerce-knowledge-base/monitoring-a-sync.md

   alt="Sync Health page view with numbered annotations on the key page elements: the dashboard, filters, status filter, and the main data table"
 />

-## view detailed records
+## View detailed records

-To view more detailed information, click a record in your sync history.
+To view more detailed information, click a record in your **sync history**.
 The view provides sync start and end times, and sync source and target platforms.

 It also displays client-friendly notes and error messages in case of sync failures.
 Refer to our [troubleshooting guide](/sfc/error-documentation#error-messages) for recommendations on how to resolve these.

 You can also navigate to the Config tab to view and download the customer's sync configuration, which helps establish root causes for any errors that occured.